laravel/nova-docs/4.0/resources/fields.md

 ### Sparkline Field

-The `Sparkline` field may be used to display a small chart within a resource.
-The data displayed within a `Sparkline` can be an `array`, a `callable` (returning an array), or an instance of a `Trend` metric class:
+The `Sparkline` field may be used to display a small line chart on a resource's index or detail page.
+The data provided to a `Sparkline` may be provided via an `array`, a `callable` (which returns an array), or an instance of a `Trend` metric class:

 ```php
 // Using an array...